haddocking/haddock3/DEVELOPMENT.md

     sudo apt-get install openmpi-bin libopenmpi3 libopenmpi-dev
 ```

-After all the system-dependencies are in place, download and compile python:
+After all the system-dependencies are in place, download and compile python.

 **Conda is NOT recommended for development**